well-knits/tomatotomato/README.md

 ## Run

 Run `tomatotomato-server` to start a new tomato session.
 A session runs for 25 minutes and then breaks for 5 minutes before starting again.
-A `tomatotomato-server` is also a `tomatotomato-client`.
 Make sure that there's only one server running simultaniously, otherwise weird things will happen.

 Run `tomatotomato-client` to start listening for and joining tomato sessions on your local network.
 You need someone on your local network to be the server for this to work.